-Prior to thinking about what heating systems would be best suited for your home, it’s extremely worthwhile to consider the steps you can take to improve your home’s efficiency.
-This will do two things: help you to reduce your energy usage and make the most of the energy you do use.
+Prior to thinking about what heating systems would be best suited for your home, it’s worthwhile to consider the steps you can take to improve your home’s efficiency.
+This will do two important things: help you to reduce your energy usage and make the most of the energy you do use.

 Draught-proofing, or draft-proofing, is the best place to start.
-Drafts are cold currents of air that can cause considerable heat loss and cold pockets within the home.
+Drafts are cold currents of air that can cause considerable heat loss and cold pockets within a home.
 They regularly come from the gaps around doors and windows, as well as venting and the holes commonly found around pipework.

-For example, if you find drafts around your windows and doors you can install excluders and strips, which can be sourced very cheaply from all good hardware stores and online.
+For example, if you find drafts around your windows and doors, you can install excluders and strips, which can be sourced very cheaply from all good hardware stores and online.

-Insulation is also extremely useful at limiting heat loss in your home, as it ensures heat is kept in your home for as long as possible before it is lost to the external environment.
+Insulation is also extremely useful at limiting heat loss in your home, as it ensures heat is kept inside for as long as possible before it is lost to the external environment.

-Another key place to insulate in your home includes water pipes, since un-insulated pipes can result in you having to use your water heater more often.
+Another key place to insulate in your home is around water pipes since uninsulated pipes can result in higher water heater usage.
 To do this you can very easily wrap foam around the pipes that snap into position for a secure fit.

 Ideally, you should have more than one option available, that way you will always have a backup heat source and won’t ever have to rely on a single source of fuel.
 With that in mind, here are some of the best types of heat sources for off grid living.

 Firewood is relatively easy to access throughout the country and the cost per cord can be very good in comparison to other types of fuel.
 If you have enough land, you can potentially harvest and re-plant your trees on an annual basis.
 Often a wooded property will have enough fallen trees already on it to avoid cutting down trees for years.

-The best types of wood to burn for heating purposes are the dark woods, such as oak and elm.
+The best types of wood to burn for heating purposes are dark woods, such as oak and elm.
 These are very dense woods that will provide a longer and more consistent burn, whereas soft woods such as pine will burn quickly and unevenly.

 Common wood burning appliances that are ideal for off-grid living include the likes of wood burning stoves, furnaces, and fireplaces.
 In particular, wood burning stoves remain popular for off grid living as they require no electricity, can provide that homely aesthetic, and are able to generate a good amount of heat.
 They are also relatively cheap to buy and install.

 Unfortunately, there are some disadvantages to stoves, namely that they need to be cleaned and maintained as ash and creosote deposits gradually build up within them.
-They also require a certain clearance area, so may not be suitable for very small homes and unlike other heating appliances they also need a good amount of supervision.
-For example, you can’t just leave the house if your stove is burning and you will need to regularly feed more wood into the burn pot to maintain the heat.
+They also require a certain clearance area, so may not be suitable for very small homes.

+Unlike other heating appliances, wood stoves also need a good amount of supervision.
+For example, you can’t just leave the house if your stove is burning and you will need to regularly feed it more wood to maintain the heat.
 Still, stoves can provide a good amount of nice, dry heat and are certainly reliable.

 Unfortunately, there are a few disadvantages to propane fuel, mainly safety concerns.
 For example, pressurized propane tanks can be quite hazardous if not handled or stored correctly, particularly if stored in large quantities.